Open-Markets-Initiative/Directory/Organizations/Nasdaq/Protocols/IseOptions/SpreadTopOfMarket.md

-## IseOptions Spread Top Of Market: Nasdaq Ise Options Complex Order Best Bid And Offer
+## IseOptions Spread Top Of Market: Nasdaq Phlx Options Complex Order Best Bid And Offer

-Top of book market data feed for complex and spread orders publishing best bid and offer quotations for Ise Options.
+Top of book market data feed for complex and spread orders publishing best bid and offer quotations for Phlx Options.

 ### Overview